In this article, you’ll find answers to questions like:

 While swinging through the fast-food drive-through on your way home may be quicker, it’s healthier and cheaper to prepare meals at home.

-“Grocery shopping and cooking at home saves a significant amount of money on any budget,” says Dr. Mary L. Gavin, a senior medical editor at KidsHealth.
+“Grocery shopping and cooking at home saves a significant amount of money on any budget,” says Dr. Mary L. Gavin, a pediatrician and senior medical editor at KidsHealth.
 “Frozen fruits and vegetables are healthy and very budget friendly.
 Canned goods are also easy to fit into the budget.
 Just be sure to rinse canned food in a colander before cooking to reduce the amount of sodium or fructose corn syrup that may have been added.”

-Registered dietician Hannah Michaels, a nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County, underscores the importance of drawing your child into meal preparation.
+Registered dietician Hannah Michaels, a former nutrition adviser at the Orlando-based Nutritious Lifestyles, a program funded locally by Children’s Services Council of Palm Beach County, underscores the importance of drawing your child into meal preparation.

 “Involving your child in food preparation and how you present the food will be key to getting your child to eat,” she says.